valentinbarth/HIWI_classification/README.md

 `python traincurve.py -d <top_folder/> -i <name des outputfiles> -e checkpoint_epoche`
 e.g.: `python traincurve.py -d "Runs/se_resnet_trained_final/" -i "se_resnet_final" -e 149`

-train_chkpt_149.tar has to exist, the file is then loaded and used.
+**train_chkpt_149.tar has to exist**, the file is then loaded and used.
 The plot is safed at: 'evaluation/plots' (both dirs are created).

 **evaluatie.py** calculates the accuracy, call (in shell) by:

 `python evaluate.py --dir <rootdir/experiment/> --epoch <epoch to> `
 e.g.: `python evaluate.py --dir Runs/se_resnet_trained/ --epoch 149`

-loops over all folds and calculates + stores the accuracies in a file in the root folder of the experiment you might change the model in line 45 from resnet to se_resnet (see comment)
+loops over all folds and calculates + stores the accuracies in a file in the root folder of the experiment.
+You might **change the model** in line 45 from resnet to se_resnet (see comment)

 ## Result